All courses are 3.0 credit units, except SOCY 898, 899 and 999, which are 6.0 credit units.

 SOCY 900 Professional and Pedagogical Skills

 This course is designed to acquaint doctoral students with some aspects of the teaching and research responsibilities of a sociologist and faculty member.
 It has both theoretical and practical components, and will cover course planning, presentation and preparation as well as planning, organizing, funding and publishing research.
 Grading is on a Pass/Fail basis.
 Course is compulsory for doctoral students and is offered every other year.
 Three term hours.
-Offered 2021-22.
+Not offered 2022-23.

 SOCY 901 Sociological Theory